NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Abstract

 \section{Abstract}

-The knowledge of future throughput variation in wireless networks using smartphone becomes more and more possible by exploiting the rich contextual information from smartphone sensors through mobile applications and services.
-Contextual information may include the traffic, mobility and radio conditions.
-Inspired by the attractive features and potential advantages of this agile resource management, several approaches have been proposed during the last period.
-However, agile resource management also comes with its own challenges, and there are significant technical issues that still need to be addressed for successful rollout and operation of this technique.
-In this paper, we propose an approach for anticipating throughput variation for mobile video streaming services.
-The solution of the optimization problem realizes a fundamental trade-offs among critical metrics that impact the user's perceptual quality of the experience (QoE) and system utilization.
-Both simulated and real-world traces collected from \cite{dataset} are carried out to evaluate the performance of the proposed approach.
-It is shown that our approach provides the accuracy, efficiency and robustness that the new 5G architectures require.
+The knowledge of future throughput variations in mobile networks becomes more and more possible today thanks to the rich contextual information provided by mobile applications and services and smartphone sensors.
+It is even likely that such contextual information, which may include traffic, mobility and radio conditions will lead to a novel agile resource management not yet thought of.
+In this paper, we propose an framework (called NEWCAST) that anticipates the throughput variations to deliver video streaming content.
+We develop an optimization problem that realizes a fundamental trade-off among critical metrics that impact the user's perceptual quality of experience (QoE) and the cost of system utilization.
+Both simulated and real-world throughput traces collected from \cite{dataset} were carried out to evaluate the performance of NEWCAST.
+In particular, we show from our numerical results that NEWCAST provides the efficiency that the new 5G architectures require in terms of computational complexity and robustness.
+We also implement a prototype system of NEWCAST and evaluate it in a real environment with a real player to show its efficiency and scalability compared to baseline adaptive bitrate algorithms.